jd-solanki/jd-solanki.github.io/src/blog/how-to-setup-alembic.md

 load_dotenv(dotenv_path=curr_dir.parent / ".env") # Assuming .env file is placed besides alembic // [!code ++]
 ```

 After this hopefully your env variables should be loaded correctly.
-Update the `alembic/env.py` file to load the env variables the same way.
+Once you have verified this, feel free to remove the `alembic/test.py` file.

 Next, let's update the `alembic/env.py` file by loading the environment variables.